Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 *Cause*: Active class is in the wrong place, copy and paste error.
 *Solution*: Added active class and aria current to correct page.

-*Issue*: When viewed on extra lardge screens width is set but the content is off centre *Cause*: Margin is not set
+*Issue*: When viewed on extra lardge screens width is set but the content is off centre.
+*Cause*: Margin is not set.
 *Solution*: margin: 0 auto;

 ## Deployment
 #### Creating Repository on GitHub